uschiLaa/burning-sage/revision/reply_rev2.md

 **l** References: the formatting of journal names is inconsistent.
 For some citations, e.g., Marron et al. (2007), the full journal name is spelled out while for others, e.g., Cook et al. (2018), it is (aggressively) abbreviated.

-*Response*: XXX this is problem in the bib entries, need to fix by hand...
+*Response*: XXX this is problem in the bib entries, need to fix by hand.
+Do we want to go with full journal names everywhere?

 **m** Section 2.4 & 2.5: the authors highlight the importance of having all data on a standardized scale, but then apply their method to principal components of the raw data.
 Given that PCs are of decreasing scale by construction, does this standardization make sense?